 Trust documents, in contrast to a final will, do not become part of the public record, ensuring that your financial activities remain strictly private away from debt collectors.

-How To Handle Debts
+How Should You Handle Debts That You Inherit?

 After you pass away, your estate is usually left to deal with your outstanding debts.
 Everything you own at your death is included in your estate.
 Probate is the legal term for settling your debts and transferring your assets after death.